vaened/php-search-engine/readme.md

 ## Usage

 This library provides a foundational framework for creating search engines.
-It includes the `AbstractSearchEngine` class as a base for custom search implementations and two key traits: `Flagable` for filtering based on flags, and `Indexable` for search operations using indices.
+It includes the `AbstractSearchEngine` class as a base for custom search implementations and two key traits: `Flaggable` for filtering based on flags, and `Indexable` for search operations using indices.
 These components work together to offer a flexible and extensible solution for managing search criteria.

 ### Search Engine